William C. Young: Personal life and death

 Young married Lucy Waller in 1874, though Waller was in poor health for much of their marriage, which limited the amount of time they were able to spend together.

 Young suffered from poor health for much of the last two years of his life, and attempted to visit various resorts during this time in an attempt to find relief from his ailments, though these efforts were unsuccessful.
 Young died suddenly at 10:15 a.m. on September 17, 1896, just after concluding an address to Centre students in the college's chapel.
 He was preparing to hear the students' recitations when he retired to the office of professor Alfred B. Nelson, laid back in his chair and "gave a gasp" before dying.
 His cause of death was ultimately determined to be a heart attack.
 He was buried with his wife, who had died just months before him, in Danville's Bellevue Cemetery, adjacent to his father's grave.

-John C. Fales, a long-time faculty member and the professor of natural science at Centre for much of Young's presidency, became president pro tempore following Young's death and served in that capacity for a portion of the remainder of 1896.
+John C. Fales, a long-time faculty member and the professor of natural science at Centre for much of Young's presidency, became president pro tempore following Young's death and occupied that position for a portion of the remainder of 1896.
 Young was formally succeeded by William C. Roberts, who assumed the presidency on June 7, 1898.